 Q. What is this lawsuit about?

 The Pennsylvania House of Representatives allows members of faith-based religions to offer invocations to open House sessions but refuses to allow members of non-theistic groups to do so.
-The case is about fairness and equal treatment.
+The case, Fields v.
+Speaker of the Pennsylvania House of Representatives, is about fairness and equal treatment.
 A government body that represents people of many different faiths, as well as people of no faith, should not play favorites.

 Q. Why do non-theistic groups want to deliver an invocation?
 Aren’t such things usually based on a belief in God?